mrcodeswildride/meme-maker/README.md

 # meme-maker

-This is a meme maker web app written in HTML, CSS, and JavaScript.
+Meme maker web app written in HTML, CSS, and JavaScript.

 Use this app at [mememaker.mrcodeswildride.com](https://mememaker.mrcodeswildride.com/).
 Learn how to make this app at [mrcodeswildride.com](https://www.mrcodeswildride.com/).